sape-ru/enterprise-exception/docs/hde/en/dummies/global-exception.md

 - You can define the **CLASS_CODE_LIST** inside the _UserException_ and such a setup will work perfectly.
 But it is more convenient to control your exceptions _class codes_ by observing all of them in one place.
 - You will definitely need such a setup if you wish to use the [Parser](parser.md).

+## Codes validation

+Every _class code_ and _base code_ are validated during a _global code_ construction.
+By the way, you can construct a _global code_ manually by calling _getCodeGlobal()_.
+If any of the codes is considered invalid then a _base code_ is considered the only exception code and the globalization feature is disabled for that exception.
+Unless you read the [_experienced_ section]() you should consider these limits to keep your codes valid:
+- A _base code_ must be positive and less than **10000**.
+- A _class code_ must be positive and less than the value returned by _getCodeClassMax()_.

 ## Further reading